-The Global Asian Studies program also provides students with quality co-curricular activities.
-We bring in speakers and performers of national renown to provide the latest theoretical, scholarly, or popular culture developments in the field of Global Asian Studies.
-These co-curricular activities provide a contemporary link between in-class learning and out-of-the-classroom experiences and are open to the public.
+The Global Asian Studies program also hosts a number of events.
+We bring in speakers and performers of international renown to provide the latest scholarly and popular culture developments in the field of Global Asian Studies.
+These and other program activities provide a contemporary link between in-class learning and out-of-the-classroom experiences.

 A minor in Global Asian Studies complements a student's major field of study through:

 - Enhancing cultural competence in Asia, particularly in business and social practices.